 We all know NYC hotels are about more than just the bedrooms.
 They're about the scene, the design, the bar, and of course, the food.
 Read on for the 7 Best Hotel Restaurants in NYC, from the classics to a newbie with a must-try "Midnight Pasta."

 The Osprey at 1 Brooklyn Bridge

 Steps from the Brooklyn Bridge and East River in Brooklyn Bridge Park, the Osprey is less than a year old, but already a mainstay of the Dumbo/Brooklyn Bridge waterfront scene.
-On the ground floor of the 1 Brooklyn Bridge Park hotel, the dining room is a complement to the market-driven New American menu, all chalky woods, cushioned banquettes, plaid accents and low-slung cafe-style lights.
+On the ground floor of 1 Brooklyn Bridge, the dining room is a complement to the market-driven New American menu, all chalky woods, cushioned banquettes, plaid accents and low-slung cafe-style lights.
 On the outdoor terrace, outfitted with an armada of picnic tables, views extend from the waterfront park’s lawns and trees to lower Manhattan’s jumble of skyscrapers.
 Open for breakfast, lunch and dinner (with short breaks between meal services), each menu has distinct offerings but follow the market-driven theme with specialties like the egg-white frittata with vegetables and herb pesto at breakfast; cauliflower with grapes, mint, and turmeric for lunch; and a lemon herb chicken with ancient grains, currants, and spaghetti squash for dinner.
 Remedy any overindulgence with a stroll along the waterfront path to the basketball courts and Pier 1, or with a twirl on Jane’s Carousel overlooking the Manhattan skyline in nearby Dumbo.

 Simon and the Whale at the Freehand Hotel